List of Disabilities Covered Under ADA

-The list of disabilities covered under the ADA refers to all the disabilities for which an employee is protected from discrimination by employers.3 min read
+The list of disabilities covered under the ADA refers to all the disabilities for which an employee is protected from discrimination by employers.4 min read

-The list of disabilities covered under the ADA refers to all the disabilities for which an employee is protected from discrimination by employers.
+The list of disabilities covered under American with Disabilities Act (ADA) refers to all the disabilities for which an employee is protected from discrimination by employers.
 The Americans with Disabilities Act of 1990, a civil rights law, prohibits employers from discriminating against employees with disabilities.

 Title I of the Americans with Disabilities Act ensures that employees with disabilities are not excluded from taking advantage of job opportunities unless they are not qualified to do the job.
-This applies to all aspects of employment, such as hiring, job application procedures, compensation, training, advancement, hiring and firing, and benefits.
+This applies to all aspects of employment, such as:

 Under the ADA, covered employers are also required to make reasonable accommodations for qualified people who have physical or mental limitations.
 The only time an employer may be exempt from this is if it can show that a reasonable accommodation would lead to undue hardship for the company's operations.

 Impairments Limiting Life activities

 People with disabilities mainly those with bodily injuries or function conditions and basic daily accommodations are included in major life activities.
 The ADA offers examples of undue hardship and reasonable accommodations.
 The ADA also prevents employers from discriminating against employees and job applicants who have mental and physical impairments that limit major life activities.
 Some examples of these life activities include:

 Treatment is usually to help slow down or soothe the pain.
 The Rehabilitation Act standards for determining employment discrimination are the same as those used in title I of the Americans with Disabilities Act.

 According to the ADA Amendments Act of 2008, covered entities should interpret the ADA broadly to include as many disabilities as possible and protect as many people as possible.